Inside Barbara Bush and George H.W. Bush's Epic Love Story: How a Christmas Dance Led to a Dynasty

 In fact, by the end of Bush's presidency in 1992, when he lost to Bill Clintonafter just one term in office, the first lady was easily the most popular person living at 1600 Pennsylvania Avenue.

 Both hailed from privileged families.
-George, the second-eldest of five children born to Wall Street executive and U.S. Sen. Prescott Sheldon Bush and Dorothy Walker, was born in Massachusetts and grew up in Greenwich, Conn., before attending the esteemed Philips Academy in Andover, Mass.
-He was known to his family and schoolmates by the nickname "Poppy Bush."
+George, the second-eldest of five children born to Wall Street executive and U.S. Sen. Prescott Sheldon Bush and Dorothy Walker, grew up in Greenwich, Conn., before attending the esteemed Philips Academy in Andover, Mass.
+He was known to his family and schoolmates, and later his wife, by the nickname "Poppy Bush."

 AP Photo/Doug Mills